 Year after year, Wyoming is consistently one of the most dangerous states in the nation for workers.
-Due in large part to its natural resources and an ongoing energy boom, Wyoming has become an unacceptably dangerous place for tens of thousands of its citizens to make a living and our workers are being killed and injured at alarming rates.
+Due in large part to its natural resources and an ongoing energy boom, Wyoming has become an unacceptably dangerous place for tens of thousands of its citizens to make a living and our workers have been killed and injured at alarming rates.

-From 2001-2007, the average nationwide workplace fatality rate was about 4.0 per 100,000 workers.
-During those years, Wyoming’s workplace fatality rate was at least triple and sometimes quadruple the national average.
+From 2001-2012, the average nationwide workplace fatality rate was about 4.0 per 100,000 workers.
+During those years, Wyoming’s workplace fatality rate was frequently triple and occasionally more than quadruple the national average.
+From 2003-2005 and again in 2007-2008, Wyoming had the highest fatality rate in the nation, a dubious distinction currently held by North Dakota, a neighboring State experiencing tremendous oil development.
+In 2001, 2002 and 2006, and 2010.
+Wyoming had the second highest fatality rate in the nation.
 In 2007, 48 people were killed on the job, the highest number in State history.
-From 2003-2005, Wyoming had the highest fatality rate in the nation.
-In 2001, 2002 and 2006, Wyoming had the second highest fatality rate in the nation.
-Over the last 15 years, the national workplace fatality rate has steadily decreased while Wyoming’s has steadily increased.
+The number of workplace fatalities dropped to 19 during the economic slowdown of 2009 only to substantially increase to 33 in 2010.
+Over the last 15 years, while the national workplace fatality rate has steadily decreased, Wyoming’s has steadily increased.
 In addition, the injury and illness rates for Wyoming workers are also consistently higher than the national average.